feature-engine/feature_engine/docs/user_guide/discretisation/EqualWidthDiscretiser.rst

+.. _equal_width_discretiser:

+.. currentmodule:: feature_engine.discretisation

 EqualWidthDiscretiser
 =====================

-The EqualWidthDiscretiser() sorts the variable values into contiguous intervals of equal size.
+The :class:`EqualWidthDiscretiser()` sorts the variable values into contiguous intervals of equal size.
 The size of the interval is calculated as:

 ( max(X) - min(X) ) / bins

 where bins, which is the number of intervals, should be determined by the user.
-The transformer can return the variable as numeric or object (default = numeric).
+The interval limits are determined using `pandas.cut()`.

+**A note on number of intervals**

+Common values are 5 and 10.
+Note that if the variable is highly skewed or not continuous smaller intervals maybe required.

-The EqualWidthDiscretiser() works only with numerical variables.
-A list of variables can be indicated, or the discretiser will automatically select all numerical variables in the train set.
+The :class:`EqualWidthDiscretiser()` works only with numerical variables.
+A list of variables to discretise can be indicated, or the discretiser will automatically select all numerical variables in the train set.

+Let's look at an example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`).

 .. code:: python